John Thomas (athlete)

 Thomas' meteoric career briefly captivated the track world, but he failed to win an Olympic gold medal, despite being favored to win in both the 1960 and 1964 Games.

-In 1960, he settled for the bronze medal behind Russia's Robert Shavlakadze (gold), and Valeriy Brumel (silver).
+In 1960, he settled for the bronze medal behind the USSR's Robert Shavlakadze (gold), and Valeriy Brumel (silver).
 Thomas's failure in 1960 on Thursday 1 September was accompanied by other failures that day by American favorites, and the day become known as 'Black Thursday'.

 In 1964 he was again beaten by Brumel, who cleared the same top height as Thomas, but was declared the winner based on fewer misses at lower heights.
 John Rambo won the bronze in 1964.

 Thomas is an inductee of the USATF Hall of Fame.

 Jumping orientation

 Thomas planted his left foot for take-off and high kicked with his right leg that would lead over the bar.

 Biography

 Thomas was born in Boston and grew up in Cambridge, Massachusetts.
 His father Curtis was a bus driver and his mother Ida was a kitchen employee at Harvard University.

 He graduated from Boston University in 1963 with a bachelor's degree in physical and psychological rehabilitation.

 Thomas retired from competition at the age of 27 and became a businessman.
 He later served as an assistant coach at Boston University and athletic director at Roxbury Community College.

 Thomas died at age 71 while undergoing vascular surgery at a Brockton, Massachusetts hospital.